There’s been a bit of a ruckus with the release Suze Orman’s pre-paid debit card — the Approved Card.

 There you go, your own prepaid debit card!

-And with an ING Direct Electric Orange account you get no fees*; no minimum deposits; free ATM use at over 35,000 locations; awesome customer service; free bill pay; they will mail out checks for you; and more.
+And with a 360 Checking account you get no fees*; no minimum deposits; free ATM use at over 35,000 locations; awesome customer service; free bill pay; they will mail out checks for you; and more.

 (*for the most part there are no traditional checking account fees and there are certainly less fees than pre-paid debit card have.)